NEA's Read Across America

 The National Education Association (NEA) annually sponsors Read Across America.
 Now in its 18th year, NEA's Read Across America focuses the country's attention on how important it is to motivate children to read in addition to helping them master basic skills.

 NEA launched the Read Across America program in 1997.
 The nationwide reading celebration takes place each year on or near March 2, the birthday of beloved children's author Dr. Seuss, who epitomizes a love of learning.
 Dr. Seuss's use of rhyme makes his books an effective tool for teaching young children the basic skills they need to be successful.

 The Cat in The Hat comes to Warwick

-NEARI will celebrate Read Across America March 1, at Warwick Mall.
+NEARI will celebrate Read Across America February 28, at Warwick Mall.
 The fun begins at 10:00 a.m. and continues until 4:00 p.m.
-Read Across America is free to the public and includes stickers for every child; a chance to register to win prizes donated by NEARI; puzzle and activity sheets, and reading advice for parents; a book give-away table, sponsored by NEARI education support professionals; and an opportunity to visit and pose with Cat in the Hat herself.
+Read Across America is free to the public and includes pencils for every child; a chance to register to win prizes donated by NEARI; puzzle and activity sheets, and reading advice for parents; a book give-away table, sponsored by NEARI education support professionals; and an opportunity to visit and pose with Cat in the Hat herself.

 Find out more information about NEA's Read Across America.

 Thank you all for joining us!
 You can see all the fun here.

 Download this year's poster.